karhunenloeve/NNTopoLie/talk.md

 # 2. The manifold of the data
 In this example, we see six points.
 What manifold can we assume?
 We span a simplicial complex by choosing a parameter r and connecting all points whose Euclidean distance is less than this r with a 1-simplex.
 If there are more than two points closer than a given r, we form a 2-simplex for three points, a 3-simplex for 4 points, and so on.
 We see that for a step size of 0.2, a circle is created for two over a total of five filtration steps.

 So our idea is to estimate the topological structure in this way.
-We relate the invariants we use to infer the data manifold to its dimension.
+We relate the invariants we use to infer the data manifolds dimension.

 # The manifold of a neural network.
 Choosing the weights and the corresponding activation functions, a parameterization of certain coordinate maps is chosen, which can change during forward propagation.